kartonfarkas/api_docs/source/suite/overview/authentication.rst

 .. note::

-   You can also use the WSSE header name, however we recommend you to stick to X-WSSE.
+   You can also use the WSSE header name, however, we recommend you to stick to X-WSSE.

 **UsernameToken**